 In the past decade, smartphone use has grown substantially.
 Seventy-seven percent of U.S. adults own a smartphone, which is more than double the amount that owned a smartphone in 2011, and makes it one of the most quickly adopted consumer technologies in recent times.
 And now, mobile devices are getting more and more advanced, being used for tasks from job searching to reading books to online shopping and more.
 With how integral these devices are becoming in our lives, we must also make sure that we are still safe while using them.

 According to company Panda Security, there were hundreds of vulnerabilities in mobile security between both Android and iOS devices as of 2018.
 These can be web-based, app-based, network-based, and even physical if someone gets a hold of your actual device.
-Being the CEO of MyLife.com, an Internet company, and proponent of data safety, I want people to realize that there are different ways of staying secure as we even more to mobile.
+Being the CEO of MyLife.com, an Internet company, I want people to realize that there are different ways of staying secure as we even more to mobile.
 Here are some of the best ways you can protect yourself while using a mobile device.

 Keep your phone software and apps up to date